ECB's Asmussen sees risk of large spillovers from Fed tightening

-“In early 1994, when the U.S. recovery gained strength, the Fed started a tightening cycle and bond markets crashed not only in the U.S. but also around the world,” ECB Executive Board member Joerg Asmussen said on Tuesday.
+“In early 1994, when the U.S. recovery gained strength, the Fed started a tightening cycle and bond markets crashed not only in the U.S. but also around the world,” European Central Bank Executive Board member Joerg Asmussen said on Tuesday.

 “If spillovers were large in 1994, we can expect them to be even larger today in an even more deeply interconnected world,” he added in the text of a speech for delivery in Brussels.

-Even if the Fed were to decide later this month to begin reducing its stimulus it would still have a highly expansionary monetary policy with interest rates nailed down near zero.
+Even if the Fed were to begin reducing its stimulus it would still have a highly expansionary monetary policy with interest rates nailed down near zero.

-But RBS economist Richard Barwell said the timing of the exit was tricky for all major central banks.

-“They are right to worry that if and when any of the major central banks start to move (to the exit) it won’t be an orderly transition,” he said in response to Asmussen’s comments.
-“There’s no easy way.”

-ECB President Mario Draghi, when pressed at his August 1 news conference on how markets would know when the guidance had ceased, said simply that investors had “all the parameters” to judge when the language on forward guidance might be changed.

-“They don’t want the market to get addicted to their guidance,” said Barwell.

-Two lessons could be drawn from the 1994 episode, Asmussen said: firstly, clarity on central banks’ “reaction functions” - how they respond to shifts in economic data - is crucial.
+Two lessons could be drawn from the 1994 episode, Asmussen said: firstly, clarity on central banks’ “reaction functions” - how they respond to shifts in economic data - is crucial, and secondly, inflation expectations must be well-anchored.

-“Is it clear what the ECB’s reaction function is?
-That’s where I think they need to do more with their communication,” said Barwell, pointing to ambiguity around the inflation forecasts ECB policymakers look at and their influence on policy.

-“How far below 2 percent does the inflation forecast have to be before it is a problem too big to ignore?” he asked.

 “Inflation fears amplify the impact of economic developments on yields,” he said, adding that while exit strategies were being debated in some economies, “for us in the euro area it is too early to start the exit.”

-The ECB could take further easing measures: “The ECB remains ready to act if conditions deteriorate,” Asmussen said.
+Asmussen also said that the ECB could take further easing measures: “The ECB remains ready to act if conditions deteriorate,” he said.

 His comments echoed the ECB’s position after its policy meeting last week, when the bank said it was ready to cut interest rates or pump more money into the economy if needed to bring down money-market rates and help the euro zone’s recovery.

+“To reduce the volatility in the corridor, in which we have succeeded so far, and to make sure that economic data do not cause overreactions in the market interest rates.
+On this ground we have been moderately successful,” he said.

+“It is still early days and it remains to be seen how this evolves in an environment of improving economic data and a generalized increase in global long-term rates,” Asmussen added.

-Asmussen repeated his support for the idea of the ECB joining other major central banks in publishing minutes of its policy meetings - a possibility under discussion at the bank.
+He repeated his support for the idea of the ECB joining other major central banks and publishing minutes of its policy meetings - a possibility under discussion at the bank.

 “In my personal view the minutes, summarizing the main policy discussions, should include who voted for what, and the reasoning behind that vote,” Asmussen said, playing down the risk of pressure being put on national central bank chiefs.